Designing for Tomorrow Live

 Stantec provided design services to EPCOR Drainage for the Parkdale Dry Pond & Sewer Separation Project with the ultimate goal of reducing flooding risk in the Parkdale neighborhood.
 A combination of a dry pond, underground storage, and absorbent landscape (LID) were implemented to temporarily store storm runoff during a variety of storm events.
 The project was constructed in 2023 & 2024.

-Speaker: Ian Thorner (Layfield Group)
+Ian Thorner

 Asset Management and Operation & Maintenance